 Weirdly, avoiding disputes does not seem to be a key factor driving the drafting of contracts (although PPC2000 might be an exception).
 However, given the rising cost and time involved in resolving disputes, as well as the damage to reputations and the sustainability of a company, it should be.

-My newsletters (sign up) consider how you can use your contracts to avoid disastrous disputes which take time, money and your energy away from running a successful business.
-Here are some ideas to help avoid disputes before you sign on the dotted line, in order of the steps you should be taking:
+My newsletters [sign up] consider how you can use your contracts to avoid disastrous disputes which take time, money and your energy away from running a successful business.

 - Focus on clarity and certainty of terms (2 March)